-• If you need 2 doctors at each table, but you're only moving 1 doctor at a time, then the solver has no incentive to move a doctor to a table with no doctors.
-Punish a table with no doctors more then a table with only 1 doctor in your score function.
+- If you need 2 doctors at each table, but you're only moving 1 doctor at a time.
+So the solver has no incentive to move a doctor to a table with no doctors.
+Punish a table with no doctors more then a table with only 1 doctor in that score constraint in the score function. - 2 exams needs to be conducted at the same time, but you're only move 1 exam at a time.
+So the solver has a disincentive move one of those exams to another timeslot without moving the other in the same move.
+Add a course-grained move that moves both exams at the same time.